XRCPlatform/xrhodiumnode/README.md

 ## About BRhodiumNode

-BRhodiumNode is the full node for BitCoin Rhodium.
-It is developed in C#, using the [.NET Core] platform.
+BRhodiumNode is the full node for Bitcoin Rhodium.
+It is developed in C#, using the .NET Core platform.
-Code is based on [NBitcoin](https://github.com/MetacoSA/NBitcoin) and [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode) projects.

 [.NET Core](https://dotnet.github.io/) is an open source cross platform framework and enables the development of applications and services on Windows, macOS and Linux.